Feyerabend/vm/vm5/README.md

        }
    }
    ```

-   - Recursively marks all reachable objects,
+Frees objects that are not marked as reachable
-     starting from the given `obj`.
+and reorganizes the heap:

    ```c
    void sweep() {